Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/extensions/crm-cards/content_txt.md

-# HubSpot CRM API: CRM Cards
+# HubSpot CRM Cards API Documentation

-This document details the HubSpot CRM API's functionality for creating custom CRM cards within public apps.
-These cards allow you to display information from external systems directly on HubSpot contact, company, deal, and ticket records.
-Note that these CRM cards differ from custom cards created as UI extensions using projects.
-UI extensions offer greater flexibility and interactivity.
+This document details the HubSpot CRM Cards API, allowing developers to create custom cards displayed on HubSpot contact, company, deal, and ticket records within public apps.
+These cards differ from UI extensions created with projects; they are specifically for public apps and offer less flexibility.
+Consider UI extensions for private apps or more complex integrations.

-## Overview

-Within a public app, you can create up to 25 CRM cards.
-These cards dynamically fetch and display data from your app when a user views a relevant HubSpot CRM record.
-You can also define custom actions users can take based on the displayed information.

-**Example Use Case:** An App Marketplace integration for bug tracking software.
-The app displays tracked bugs directly on contact records for support representatives.

-**Data Flow:**  When a user views a CRM record, HubSpot makes an outbound request to your app's specified URL.
-Your app processes this request, retrieves data, and returns a response to HubSpot for display.

 ## Scope Requirements

-To create CRM cards, your app needs the necessary OAuth scopes to read and write to the relevant CRM object types.
-For example, to display a card on contact records, your app requires `crm.objects.contacts.read` and `crm.objects.contacts.write` scopes.
-Removing these scopes requires deleting all existing cards for those object types.
-See the OAuth documentation for more details.
+Before creating CRM cards, your app requires the necessary OAuth scopes to read and write to the relevant CRM object.
+For example, a card on contact records needs `crm.objects.contacts.read` and `crm.objects.contacts.write` scopes.
+Removing these scopes requires deleting all associated cards.
+See the HubSpot OAuth documentation for more details.

-## Creating CRM Cards
+## Creating a CRM Card

-CRM cards can be created via the API or through the HubSpot developer account UI.
+CRM cards can be created via the API or HubSpot's UI.

-**Using the HubSpot UI:**
+**Via HubSpot UI:**

-1. Navigate to **Apps** in the main navigation of your HubSpot developer account.
+1. Navigate to "Apps" in your HubSpot developer account.
-2. Select the app where you want to add a card.
+2. Select your app.
-3. Select **CRM cards** in the left sidebar menu.
+3. Select "CRM cards" in the sidebar.
-4. Click **Create CRM Card**.
+4. Click "Create CRM card".
-5. Configure the card settings (detailed below).

-For more flexible options, consider using React-based UI extensions.
+## API Endpoints (Not explicitly defined in provided text, but implied)

+The documentation refers to API endpoints for creating and managing CRM cards.
+These endpoints are not detailed here but are implied to exist within the HubSpot developer portal.
+Further exploration of the HubSpot developer documentation is needed to find these specifics.

 ## Data Request

-HubSpot makes a data fetch request to your app's specified URL when a user views a relevant CRM record.
-This request includes default query parameters and additional parameters containing CRM record properties.

-**Configuration:**

-* **Data fetch URL (`targetUrl`):** The URL where HubSpot fetches data.
-* **Target record types (`objectTypes`):** Specify which CRM records the card appears on.
+When a user views a CRM record with a card, HubSpot sends a `GET` request to the app's specified `targetUrl`.
+This request includes:

+* **Default Parameters:**
+    * `userId`: HubSpot user ID.
+    * `userEmail`: User's email address.
+    * `associatedObjectId`: ID of the CRM record.
+    * `associatedObjectType`: Type of CRM record (e.g., `CONTACT`, `COMPANY`).
+    * `portalId`: HubSpot account ID.
-* **Properties sent from HubSpot (`propertiesToSend`):** Select HubSpot properties to include as query parameters in the request URL.
+* **Custom Parameters:**  HubSpot properties selected in the card settings (`propertiesToSend` array in the API).
+These are appended as query parameters to the `targetUrl`.

-**Example Data Fetch Configuration:**
+**Example Request Configuration (JSON):**

 ```json
 {